FlatWaffle/MyGameListsFork/README.md

 By law this website is designed to follow the universal design principles of Norway [§ 18](https://lovdata.no/lov/2017-06-16-51/§18)
 - Color contrast are all at wecag AAA level tested through [WebAIM](https://webaim.org/resources/contrastchecker/)

+## Privacy policy
+- The website does distribute any personal data from users.

 ---

 # 🤝 How to contribute